 They were required to offer up blood sacrifices for sin.
 This can be seen in Genesis 3:21, where God demonstrated the necessity for the shedding of innocent blood for the sins of Adam and Eve; and in Genesis 4:4, where God required Cain and Abel to offer up proper blood sacrifices.

-The faithful among them also had the promises of the Abrahamic Covenant to hold on to.
+The faithful among the Israelites also had the promises of the Abrahamic Covenant to hold on to.
 Key among them were the following:

 God was going to make of them a great and numerous nation.
 (Genesis 12:2; 22:7)